toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 Otherwise, the depth is one plus the maximum depth of its left and right subtrees.
 We visit each node once, so time is O(n), space is proportional to tree height.

+## 101. Symmetric Tree
+I compare the left and right subtrees as mirror pairs.
+For each pair, values must match and left’s left mirrors right’s right, and vice versa.
+If all pairs satisfy this, the tree is symmetric.

 # TO DO LATER
 ## 636. Exclusive Time of Functions